Writing Salon classes are for writers 18 years old and up.

 Yes.
 Registration closes 24 hours before the start date for a class.

 No. However, you are welcome to call or email if you have questions that aren’t answered in the course description.
 We will answer your questions or put you in direct touch with the teacher.

 You can pay by credit card or PayPal.
 We do not accept checks or cash.
-However, if you are absolutely unable to pay by credit card or Paypal, we will take a check.
-Please inquire first either by email (firstname.lastname@example.org) or by phone (510.982.6252) before sending payment by check.
+However, if you are absolutely unable to pay by credit card or Paypal, we may be able to make a special consideration.
+Please inquire by email at firstname.lastname@example.org.

 Sorry.
 We don’t.
 Our teachers are happy, however, to give you any handouts or assignments from the class you missed.